jr00ck/hide-wp-toolbar/readme.txt

 I actually like the WordPress Toolbar.
 It's a convenient way to go back and forth from the admin area to the public website.
 However, when I'm doing design modifications for a theme, the Toolbar can be visually distracting.
 I wanted a quick way to hide the WordPress Toolbar when needed, but otherwise keep it around.
 I tried several plugins but they didn't work as I wanted or didn't even work at all in some cases.
 So I decided to build my own.

+= Contributions Welcome =
+This plugin is now on Github.
+[Submit a pull request](https://github.com/jr00ck/hide-wp-toolbar) if you'd like to contribute.

 == Installation ==

 1. Upload entire `hide-wp-toolbar` directory to the `/wp-content/plugins/` directory